1. Purpose of policy

 5.5 To further quality improvement, staff involved in academic activities are encouraged to undertake additional peer review of assessment and benchmarking activities and can refer to the Peer Review of Assessment Procedures and the Benchmarking Procedures for information on approach and methodology.

-Academic Board will receive annual reports on the themes identified through external referencing activities from the Centre for the Support and Advancement of Learning and Teaching (C-SALT) and the Office of the Pro Vice-Chancellor (International and Quality).
+Academic Board will receive annual reports on the themes identified through external referencing activities from the Centre for the Support and Advancement of Learning and Teaching (C-SALT) and the Quality Office.

 7. Records management